-Charitable funds held for the benefit of other organizations: The Foundation follows the ASC Topic 958, Transfers of Assets to a Not-for-Profit Organization or Charitable Trust that Raises or Holds Contributions for Others.
+Charitable funds held for the benefit of other organizations: The Foundation follows ASC Topic 958, Transfers of Assets to a Not-for-Profit Organization or Charitable Trust that Raises or Holds Contributions for Others.
 This guidance requires the Foundation to account for assets that are received from a not-for-profit organization for the benefit of that not-for-profit organization, or one of its supporting organizations, as a liability to the specified beneficiary concurrent with its recognition of the assets received.
 All asset transfers of this type, and the activity associated with those assets, are recognized as agency transactions (i.e., an increase/decrease in the respective asset category and the charitable funds held for the benefit of other organizations liability).
-Assets and liabilities related to such funds totaled \$16,073,789 at December 31, 2018.
-Included in this amount are obligations totaling \$381,138 due to other not-for-profit organizations which results from charitable gift annuities in which the annuitant (donor) did not acknowledge variance power in the gift instrument and specified an unaffiliated organization as the charitable beneficiary.
+Assets and liabilities related to such funds totaled \$13,282,207 and \$16,073,789 as of December 31, 2019 and 2018, respectively.
+Included in these amounts are obligations totaling \$402,460 and \$381,138 due to other not-for-profit organizations, which result from charitable gift annuities in which the annuitant (donor) did not acknowledge variance power in the gift instrument and specified an unaffiliated organization as the charitable beneficiary.